-The skull and pelvis of skeleton 3 are both fragmentary, making sex estimation difficult.
+The skull and pelvis of Skeleton 3 are both fragmentary, making sex estimation difficult.
 However, there are enough features remaining to give probable sex.
-The only feature of the pelvis available for sexing is the greater sciatic notch, but the remnants of the skull that are present allow us to look at the general mandibular shape, the mental eminence, the mandibular ramus flare, the supra-orbital ridge, the supra-orbital margin and the nuchal crest.
-The observations regarding sex are presented in the table below.
+The only feature of the pelvis available for sex determination is the greater sciatic notch, but the remnants of the skull that are present allow the general mandibular shape, the mental eminence, the mandibular ramus flare, the supra-orbital ridge, the supra-orbital margin and the nuchal crest to be examined.
+The observations regarding sex suggest that the skeleton is that of a female.